Pinkstink-Rust/Rust-Server-Metrics/README.md

 # Basic Setup Guide
 1. Install Grafana v9+ and InfluxDb v1.8 (v2.0+ is not compatible) on a server
-2. Set the InfluxDb config variable `max-series-per-database` to 0, this is required due to the volume of data that is stored for player based metrics
+2. Set both of the InfluxDb config variables; `max-values-per-tag` & `max-series-per-database` to 0, this is required due to the volume of data that is stored for player based metrics
 > **NOTE**: Failure to do this will eventually result in metrics submission failures and the loss of data
 3. Restart InfluxDb to apply the config change
 4. Create a database in InfluxDb with an appropriate retention policy